Alex427427427/obsidian_1/Life/2024 Daily Reminder.md

 - Even if I am not exceptional, I can live.
 Even if I'm not loved, I can live.
 No matter where I end up, I can live.
 - That's because even the most fortunate of roads leads to one destination - old and sitting alone, watching the world go by.
 You can always interrogate: "what was it all for?"
 - Being able to face the end with dignity is the last best thing I could do.
 If I tried hard to be a good human, then that would be enough.
 - What makes a good human?
-A being that acts rationally and socially, and seeks truth and beauty.
+A being that is rational, social, and kind, and seeks truth and beauty.
 - I must preserve the real me - who values truth and beauty above all else.
 - For what I value, I am lovable.